infinohq/infino/README.md

 </br>

-Please file an issue if you face any problems or [contact us](#telephone_receiver-contact-us) if you want to discuss your use-case over virtual coffee.
+Please file an issue if you face any problems or contact us directly if you want to discuss your use-case over virtual coffee.

 ## Contributions